 The beauty of cocktails is in proper balance and use of ingredients.
 It is blending different local produce to create something nostalgic and truly one-of-a-kind.
 Drinks bring people together and create a sense of belongingness while sharing stories over a nice cocktail.

-With the rise of mixology, cocktails have never been more popular, and trends and innovations keep coming.
+With the rise of mixology, cocktails have never been more popular, plus trends and innovations keep coming.
 So, the next time you’re looking for a drink that’s a little bit different, consider exploring the world of cocktails.
-You might just discover your new favorite drink!
+You just might discover your new favorite drink!